{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 The question asked:

-Based on a relatively small physical size in comparison to “big box” data centers, many decision makers are unwilling to consider our solutions, even though we possess capabilities and capacities well beyond what the larger companies can provide.
+Based on a relatively small physical size compared to “big box” data centers, many decision-makers are unwilling to consider our solutions, even though we possess capabilities and capacities well beyond what the larger companies can provide.

 Own Your Buyer Personas